 - 2 tablespoons vegetable oil

-- 1 stick Vietnamese pork sausage/ham (Cha Lua or Gio Lua)
+- 1 stick Vietnamese Ham (Cha Lua or Gio Lua)

 - Bake the onion or shallots in the oven at 350 degrees Fahrenheit for about one hour or when they are soft and oozing.
-Allow the onions/shallots to cool then cut into halves and peel.
-Set aside.
+Allow the onions/shallots to cool.
+Cut into halves and peel.
+Scrap off all charred areas to prevent browning the broth then set aside.

 - Clean the pork bones thoroughly: Add the pork bones to a large stock pot and fill with water to cover by 1 inch.
-Add 1 tablespoon of salt.
-Boil the bones for 5 minutes.
-Drain the stock pot into a colander and rinse the bones under cold running water.
-This helps clean the bones and rid them off the foul pork smell.
+Add salt (1 teaspoon).
+Boil the bones for 5 minutes or when you see a lot of foam forming at the top of the water.
+Drain the content of the pot into a colander and rinse the bones under cold running water.
+This helps clean the bones, helping us keep the stock clear.
+It also helps rid of the foul pork smell.

-- Add water (3 liters) to a stock pot and bring to a boil (if you are reusing the same stock pot that was used to blanch the bones, make sure to clean the pot thoroughly before adding water).
+- Add water (3 liters) to a stock pot and bring to a boil (if you are reusing the same stock pot that was used to blanch the bones, make sure to clean the pot thoroughly before adding water for the stock).
 Add the blanched bones and onions/shallots.
-Reduce the heat to medium low and simmer for two hours.
+Reduce the heat to your lowest setting and simmer for two hours uncovered.
+Remove the onions and pork bones from the broth and discard.
+Sometimes, I leave the bones if they still have a good amount of meat on them.

-- In a small sauce pan, heat vegetable oil on medium high and add the annatto seeds.
-Let the annatto seeds give off the red color (about 30 seconds to 1 minute).
-Separate the annatto seeds from the oil.
-Toss the seeds.
-Pour the red oil into the stock pot.
+- In a small sauce pan, heat vegetable oil on medium high.
+Add the annatto seeds.
+Gently shake the pan to help the annatto seeds render the red color (about 30 seconds to 1 minute).
+Pour the heated oil and annato seeds into a strainer over the stock pot.
+Discard the seeds.

 - Cook the Banh Canh noodles per packaged instructions.
-If the noodles are sticking together, add a little bit of vegetable (about 1/2 teaspoon) and toss the noodles gently together.
+If the noodles are sticking together, add 1/2 teaspoon vegetable or sesame seed oil and toss the noodles lightly together.

 - To assemble, add a handful of Banh Canh noodles into a bowl.
-Ladle broth over noodles, including any pork meat from the broth.
-Add slices of Vietnamese Sausage (Cha Lua).
+Ladle broth over noodles.
+Add a few slices of Vietnamese Ham and fried fish cakes.